WeblateOrg/weblate/docs/admin/config.rst

 STATUS_URL
 ----------

-The URL where your Weblate instance reports it's status.
+The URL where your Weblate instance reports its status.

 .. setting:: SUGGESTION_CLEANUP_DAYS